SanjayVyas/Regla/README.md

 :
 :
-// Define a new rule using a delegate method var seniorRule = new Rule(seniorCitizenDiscount, name:"senior", group:"discount", stopOnException:true, stopOnRuleFailure:true);
+// Define a new rule using a delegate method var seniorRule = new Rule<Customer, CustomerDiscount>(seniorCitizenDiscount, name:"senior", group:"discount", stopOnException:true, stopOnRuleFailure:true);

-// Add another rule for birthday var birthdayRule = new Rule(birthdayDiscount, group:"discount");
+// Add another rule for birthday var birthdayRule = new Rule<Customer, CustomerDiscount>(birthdayDiscount, group:"discount");

-// Add a rule for seasonal discount (not part of group:discount) var seasonalDiscount = new Rule(new SeasonDiscount(), group:"seasonal"));
+// Add a rule for seasonal discount (not part of group:discount) var seasonalDiscount = new Rule<Customer, CustomerDiscount>(new SeasonDiscount(), group:"seasonal"));

-// Instantiate the engine with component and output var engine=new RulesEngine(component:customer, output:discount, name:"CustomerRule");
+// Instantiate the engine with component and output var engine=new RulesEngine<Customer, CustomerDiscount>(component:customer, output:discount, name:"CustomerRule");

 // Run only those rules which are part of "discount" group var groupResult = engine.RunGroupRules("discount");